manfer33/tfm/README.md

 0 | Comand Vel Setpoint positive
 1 | Comand Vel Setpoint negative

 Note: The amount the velocity is reduced or increased is not fixed as it depends on the angle the UAV is pointing.

 ### Reward
 Reward is 1 for every step taken, including the termination step.
-The threshold is 475 for v1.

-### Starting State
-All observations are assigned a uniform random value between ±0.05.

 ### Episode Termination
 1. UAV Pitch Angle is more than ±30°
-2. Episode length is greater than 200 (500 for v1).
+2. Episode length is greater than 500

-### Solved Requirements
-Considered solved when the average reward is greater than or equal to 195.0 over 100 consecutive trials.